Kalimuthu-Velappan/sonic_doc_private/system/tpcm.md

 	- If the mgmt-VRF is deleted with running TPC on it, it should automatically migrate all the VRF TPCs into default VRF.
 	- When mgmt-VRF is configured again, it should automatically migrate all VRF TPSs from default VRF to mgmt-VRF.
 	- If TPCs are not configured with VRF, it should always run in the default VRF.

+## SONIC 4.1 - Porting of TPC Enhancements from release 3.7
+- Porting of TPC mgmt vrf support
+- Porting of TPC memory limit support
+- Porting of TPC service startup dependency( start after system ready)
+- Porting of TPC update CLI support

+## SONIC 4.1 - TPC Disk space limit and Restriction of TPC on low end platforms
+- Resource management for Disk
+- TPCs should not be allowed to consume more than 20% of the overall disk space.
+- Individual TPC disk limits are not supported.
+- Prevent TPC support on low end platforms with disk space less than 32G.
+- Automatic imposing of disk limits for TPCs on 4.1 image when upgraded from earlier releases.
+  However, if the disk utilization of the TPCs in earlier releases is greater than default overall TPC disk limit, adjusted disk limit will be automatically set in order to support the TPCs running in older releases.
+  This is to make sure of a non-disruptive upgrade.
+- Removal of TPC disk limits while migrating from current 4.1 release to older releases
+- Updating the TPC disk limit(users to set limit) should be supported for the below reason Allowing the users to set the disk limit means providing them the control based on their deployment scenarios.

 ## Configuration and Management Requirements